 Format: Four-page (max), double-spaced PDF, 12-pt font, 2 MB max file size

 - Outline: One page (12-point font) of the structure of your project—this can include chapter descriptions.
-NOTE: if the applicant is an artist, you can upload artistic images or a sound file or website as an example of your project (if you choose this option please reach out to email@example.com)
+NOTE: if the applicant is an artist, you can upload images, videos, sound files or website as an example of your project.
+Limit portfolios to 10 pages and video files to 5 minutes.

 - CV: 4-page maximum